wamonite/docker_utils/README.md

 ## Config

-The tasks are configured via a local bash script `config.sh` by setting values for named variables e.g.
+The tasks are configured via a local bash script `config.sh` by setting values for named variables.
+All `*_args` variables must be arrays rather than strings for correct parsing of whitespace.

     #!/bin/bash

     container_name=my_container
+    build_args=( \
+      --no-cache \
+      --label maintainer="Warren Moore <warren.moore@spatialbuzz.com>" \
+    )

 ## Tasks